 Colon v.
 Thorn Americas, Inc. In November 1997, the plaintiffs filed this statutory compliance class action lawsuit in New York alleging various statutory violations of New York consumer protection laws.
-The plaintiffs are seeking compensatory damages, punitive damages, interest, attorney's fees and certain injunctive relief.
-Although the Company intends to vigorously defend itself in this action, the ultimate outcome cannot presently be determined, and there can be no assurance that the Company will prevail without liability.
+The plaintiffs are seeking damages compensatory, punitive damages, interest, attorney's fees and certain injunctive relief.
+Although Rent-A-Center intends to vigorously defend itself in this action, the ultimate outcome cannot presently be determined, and there can be no assurance that Rent-A-Center will prevail without liability.

 Wisconsin Attorney General Proceeding.
-In August 1999, the Wisconsin Attorney General filed suit against the Company and its subsidiary ColorTyme in Wisconsin, alleging that its rent-to-rent transaction violates the Wisconsin Consumer Act and the Wisconsin Deceptive Advertising Statute.
-The Attorney General seeks injunctive relief, restoration of any losses suffered by any Wisconsin Consumer harmed and civil forfeitures and penalties.
-The Company intends to vigorously defend itself in this matter, and while there can be no assurance that the Company will prevail without liability, the Company believes the ultimate resolution will not have a material adverse effect.
+In August 1999, the Wisconsin Attorney General filed suit against Rent-A-Center and its subsidiary ColorTyme in Wisconsin, alleging that its rent-to-rent transaction violates the Wisconsin Consumer Act and the Wisconsin Deceptive Advertising Statute.
+The Attorney General seeks injunctive relief, restoration of any losses suffered by any Wisconsin consumer harmed and civil forfeitures and penalties.
+In January 2002, the court granted summary judgment in favor of the Wisconsin Attorney General on the liability issues and set the case for trial on damages for February 2003.
+Rent-A-Center intends to vigorously defend itself in this matter.
+However, there can be no assurance that the outcome of this matter will not have a material adverse effect on Rent-A-Center's financial position, results of operations or cash flows.